openid/fapi/fapi-2_0-security-profile.md

  **NOTE**: If replay identification of the authorization code is not possible, it is desirable to set the validity period of the authorization code to one minute or a suitable short period of time.
-The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used
+The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.

 **NOTE**: The `request_uri` `expires_in` time must be sufficient for the user's device to receive the link and the user to complete the